Pennines: History

-The Pennine uplands contained Bronze Age settlements, and evidence remains of Neolithic settlement including many stone circles and henges, such as Long Meg and Her Daughters.
+The Pennines contained Bronze Age settlements, and evidence remains of Neolithic settlement including many stone circles and henges, such as Long Meg and Her Daughters.

-The Pennine hills were controlled by the tribal federation of the Brigantes, made up of small tribes who inhabited the area and cooperated on defence and external affairs.
+The uplands were controlled by the tribal federation of the Brigantes, made up of small tribes who inhabited the area and cooperated on defence and external affairs.
 They evolved an early form of kingdom.
 During Roman times, the Brigantes were dominated by the Romans who exploited the Pennines for their natural resources including the wild animals found there.

 The Pennines were an obstacle for Anglo-Saxon expansion westwards, although it appears the Anglo-Saxons travelled through the valleys.
 During the Dark Ages the Pennines were controlled by Celtic and Anglo-Saxon kingdoms.
 It is believed that the north Pennines were under the control of the kingdom of Rheged.

 During Norse times the Pennines were settled by Viking Danes in the east and Norwegian Vikings in the west.
 The Vikings influenced place names, culture and genetics.
 When England was unified the Pennines were incorporated.
 The mix of Celtic, Anglo-Saxon and Viking heritage resembled much of the rest of northern England and its culture developed alongside its lowland neighbours in northwest and northeast England.
 The Pennines were not a distinct political polity, but were divided between neighbouring counties in northeast and northwest England; a major part was in the West Riding of Yorkshire.

 Demography

 The Pennine region is sparsely populated by English standards.
 Larger population centres are in the foothills and lowlands fringing the southern Pennine range, such as Barnsley, Chesterfield, Halifax, Huddersfield, Macclesfield, Oldham, Bury, Rochdale, Middleton, and Stockport but most of the northern Pennine range is thinly populated.
 The cities of Bradford, Derby, Leeds, Manchester, Sheffield, Stoke-on-Trent and Wakefield are also in the surrounding foothills and lowlands.
+The Pennines contain the highest village in the United Kingdom, Flash, at 1519 ft, near the southern end of the range in Staffordshire.